A Simple but Efficient Transformer-Based Physics-Informed Neural Network for Incompressible Navier--Stokes Equations: Numerical Study

 where $\nu=\frac{0.01}{\pi}>0$ is the coefficient of kinematic viscosity.
 Equation~\ref{eq:burgers} was initially presented by Bateman \cite{bateman1915some} and then investigated by Burgers \cite{burgers1948mathematical}, after whom the equation is commonly known as Burgers' equation.
 This equation is essential in the investigation of nonlinear waves, offering as a mathematical model in turbulence problems, shock wave theory, and continuous stochastic processes.
 A wide range of scientists is dedicated to examining the exact and numerical solutions of this equation.

-This study introduces a novel hybrid architecture called \textit{PhysicsFormer}, which incorporates the capabilities of the Transformer framework with the physics-informed neural network paradigm.
+This study introduces a novel hybrid architecture, \textit{PhysicsFormer}, that combines the capabilities of the Transformer framework with the physics-informed neural network paradigm.
 The model is designed to capture global dependencies in the input data via cross-attention mechanisms and to enforce local physics-based constraints through the PDE residuals.
-The input undergoes a linear transformation into a higher-dimensional embedding space, thereafter processed using the encoder-decoder architecture of the Transformer.
+The input undergoes a linear transformation into a higher-dimensional embedding space, which is then processed using the encoder-decoder architecture of the Transformer.
 Each block employs multi-head cross-attention layers to capture long-range dependencies, while residual connections and weighted sine-based activation functions ($\phi(\mathrm{t})$) promote stable gradient flow and improve the representation of oscillatory solutions.
 The output is then reintroduced into physical space through a concluding feed-forward network.

-The \textit{PhysicsFormer} framework utilizes a physics-informed loss function for training, integrating several input sources.
+The \textit{PhysicsFormer} framework uses a physics-informed loss function for training and integrates multiple input sources.
 During the training of \textit{PhysicsFormer}, we utilize collocation points, with $\mathcal{N}_{ic} = \mathcal{N}_{bc} = 51$ initial and boundary points, and a $51 \times 51$ grid, resulting in $\mathcal{N}_{res} = 2601$ residual points (grid points) Figure~\ref{fig:burgers_training_combined}.
 This ensures that the model complies with essential physical principles while also satisfying the stated initial and boundary constraints.
 The collocation method allows the model to generalize efficiently throughout the domain without requiring large labeled data, which is sometimes difficult or expensive to obtain in real-world fluid dynamics situations.